INN/Largo-Sample-Child-Theme/README.md

 ### Removing or replacing Largo Javascript or CSS

-If you want to modify a core part of Largo, you can deregister the default script and replace it with your own.
+If you want to completely remove and/or replace a Javascript or CSS file that is loaded by the Largo parent theme, you can deregister the default script and replace it with your own.

 For example: